 for digging and sand loading operations, gravel, clay, earth in general, etc.

-The specific weight of the material should not be higher than 1400 kg/m3.
+The specific weight of the material should not be higher than 1400 kg/m3

-■: Digging for light applications for operations of digging, sand loading/unloading of gravel, clay, earth in friable and dry state, ditch cleaning, etc.
+■: Bucket for digging and carrying sand, gravel, clay, earth in friable and dry state, ditch cleaning, etc.